Sales 101 · Book One

 The salesperson's guide to relationship-first selling and the natural buying flow.

-By Christopher Brooks
+By Christopher G. Brooks

 Overview